wp-plugins/swfobj/readme.txt

 For more detailed instructions, visit the [plugin website](http://orangesplotch.com/blog/swfobj/ "plugin webpage")

 == Version History ==

+= Version 0.5 =
+* Updated to swfobject version 2.1

 = Version 0.4 =
 * Added support for all available Flash parameters.